Page updated 4/10/2017

 473 / 473 E Postal Exam | Post Office Exam | USPS Exam

-The Postal Service recruits new employees through their eCareer online recruiting service.
+The Postal Service recruits through their eCareer online recruiting service.
 All Post Office job vacancies are listed on their service.
 Entrance tests including the 473 / 473E Postal Exam are still required for most jobs; however, you now apply online for post office job vacancies and complete an initial assessment when you apply.
 Applicants take proctored 473 Postal Exams and other related post office exams at designated testing facilities on computers instead of lengthy written tests.
-This site, along with our Post Office Jobs study guide, features the many changes in the Postal Service's recruiting programs.
+This site, along with our Post Office Jobs study guide, features the Postal Service's recruiting programs.

 The Postal Service uses the USPS exam titled Test 473 for Major Entry-Level Jobs.
 The exam is also referred to as the 473 Battery Exam.
 This new exam replaced the 470 Battery Exam and covers:

 |Test Unit||Number of Questions||Time Allowed||Covered Subjects|